rkoeninger/ShenScript/docs/interop.rst

 AST Functions
 -------------

-Functions in the `js.ast.` namespace are used to construct, emit and evaluate arbitrary javascript code.
+Functions in the `js.ast` namespace are used to construct, emit and evaluate arbitrary JavaScript code.
+All of the AST builder functions return JavaScript objects conforming to the informal ESTree standard `ESTree <https://github.com/estree/estree>`_.

-js.ast.literal
+.. function:: js.ast.literal

+   Constructs an AST node representing a literal JavaScript value.

+   :param Value: JavaScript value that can be a literal (number, string, boolean, null).
+   :returns:     A :code:`Literal` AST node.

-js.ast.array
+.. function:: js.ast.array

+   Constructs an AST node representing a JavaScript array literal.

+   :param list Values: A Shen list of values to initialise a JavaScript array with.
+   :returns:           An :code:`ArrayExpression` AST node.

-js.ast.id
+.. function:: js.ast.id

+   Constructs an AST node representing a JavaScript identifier.
+Identifier is named exactly as the given argument.

+   :param string Name: Name of identifier.
+   :returns:           An :code:`Identifier` AST node.

 js.ast.safe-id
 js.ast.const
 js.ast.let